-As I write this article, I am twenty-one weeks pregnant and have recently returned from our babymoon in Bermuda.
-I am a keen traveller and was fairly devastated so many destinations were out of the question due to zika.
+As I wrote this article, I was twenty-one weeks pregnant and had recently returned from our babymoon in Bermuda.
+I am a keen traveller and was fairly devastated so many destinations were out of the question due to zika virus.
 However, with every cloud there is a silver lining!
-I was researching zika-free destinations and came across Bermuda.
+I was doing some researching and came across Bermuda as a zika-free destination.
 I did quite a bit of online investigating but there isn’t actually that much marketing of the country which surprised me.
 Once we decided on Bermuda we booked the tickets, got our travel insurance and started planning.

 DO YOU WANT £25 TOWARDS YOUR FIRST AIR BNB STAY?

-We stayed at the Grotto Bay Beach Resort.
+We stayed at the all inclusive Grotto Bay Beach Resort.
 It is very close to the airport and it’s in a great location for getting to many of the attractions.
 There are some great low intensity walks nearby with beautiful scenery.
 Within the hotel they have their very own underground cave where you can swim in the crystal clear water.
 They also have the only spa in the world that is inside a cave and suspended above water.
-I cover this under activities.
+I cover this below.
 We loved the private beach and jacuzzi.
-I have always loved being in the water when I am pregnant because it makes me feel weightless when carrying around so much extra.
+I have always loved being in the water when I am pregnant because it makes me feel weightless when carrying around so much extra weight.

 As we stayed a week in Bermuda, we did half our time as all-inclusive.
 In the rest of the time, we looked for the most affordable places to eat to keep within our budget.
 We enjoyed the food at the following places: